tokend/developer-edition/README.md

 For testing or development purposes it might be useful to bootstrap your environment to predefined state.
 That's where `initscripts` come in handy!
 Some useful tasks are already included in `tasks` directory which you could adapt to your own needs.

-You could start tickering with `$ docker-compose run initscripts tasks/common.hcl` which should get you environment with sane defaults, few assets and Alice and Bob users with tokens on their balances.
-Task files should have details and hints about which happening under the hood.
+You could start tickering with `docker-compose run initscripts tasks/common.hcl` which should get you environment with sane defaults and few tradeable assets.
+After that if you feel lonely running `docker-compose run iniscripts tasks/users.hcl` will create Alice and Bob accounts with some tokens ready to trade!
+Task files should have details and hints about which is happening under the hood.

 ## Known Issues